 4. Teams that promoted for "free" (replacing a demoted bot)

 Teams within each group above are sorted according to the ranking at the end of the last season.
 The ranking stays the same for the duration of the cup.

-All cup games not settled during normal time go to extra time, where they may be decided by a golden goal (first goal wins).
+All cup games not settled during normal time go to extra time.
 If they are not decided then, they go to a penalty shoot-out.
 For more information on how to select your penalty takers, see the chapter "Lineup: Experience and confusion".

 The home side gets 2/3 of the crowd revenue and the away side gets 1/3.
 In the semi-finals and final the teams split the revenue 50/50.
 In general, fans aren't very interested in the first couple of rounds of the cup, but their interest will increase as it goes on.